• Menu About Connective

 The integration test

-Here’s a question that reveals everything about how your agency works:
+This is the single question that reveals the most about how your agency actually operates:

 “What did the person designing my website learn from client interviews?”

-If they can point to specific insights: You’re looking at true integration.
-Designer participated in customer interviews, heard prospects describe problems in their own words, identified patterns firsthand, made design choices informed by direct customer understanding.
+If they can point to specific insights, you’re looking at true integration.
+The designer participated in customer interviews, heard prospects describe problems in their own words, identified patterns firsthand, and made design choices informed by direct customer understanding.

-When brand research, web design, and marketing start from the same evidence base (when everyone heard the same customer interviews and participated in the same competitive analysis), everything naturally connects.
+The difference matters more than most people realize.
+When brand research, web design, and marketing all start from the same evidence base, everything naturally connects.
 Your brand positioning reflects customer language.
 Your website architecture matches how prospects think.
 Your marketing messages resonate because they came from the same research.

 The documentation test